dmlc/dgl/apps/kg/README.md

 # DGL - Knowledge Graph Embedding

-## Models
+## Introduction

+DGL-KE aims to computing knowledge graph embeddings efficiently on giant knowledge graphs.
+It can train knowledge graphs, such as FB15k and wn18, within a few minutes, while it trains Freebase, which has hundreds of millions of edges within a couple of hours.
-DGL-KE now supports knowledge graph embedding models including:
+It supports multiple knowledge graph embeddings.
+For now, it supports knowledge graph embedding models including:

 - [x] TransE
 - [x] DistMult
 - [x] ComplEx

 More models will be supported in a near future.

+The package can run with both Pytorch and MXNet.
+For Pytorch, it works with Pytorch v1.2 or newer.
+For MXNet, it can work with MXNet 1.5 or newer.

 ## Datasets